 Roasted Tomato and Goats’ Cheese Tart with Thyme

-If we’re lucky in the kitchen garden, we’re now going to have lots of very red, sun-ripened tomatoes.
 I always make masses of fresh tomato and basil sauce and lots of gazpacho, which only tastes good when the tomatoes are very red and ripe.
-This year I’ve also got this brilliant new recipe which once you’ve made, I guarantee you will go on making because it’s just about the easiest and most sublime tomato recipe on record.
+This is a brilliant recipe, which once you’ve made, I guarantee you will go on making because it’s just about the easiest and most sublime tomato recipe on record.
 It’s great as a starter or as a main course with a salad.
 Serve it at barbecues or any outdoor eating event (it’s even good cold on a picnic).
 You’ll just have to make it to believe it.

 |1 lb 10 oz (725 g) ripe plum tomatoes, or any other ripe medium-sized tomato|

 |4 level teaspoons chopped fresh thyme, plus a few small sprigs|